Modulo Calculator

 Calculations Without a Modulus Calculator

-Let's take a specific case as an example.
+Let's take a specific real-world case as an example.

 Example

 Wayan lives in Bali and is building a small guesthouse with six residential units.
-He is going to tile the bathrooms.
-His neighbor, Gede, who has already finished building his hotel, offers Wayan a considerable discount to buy the remaining tiles.
+He is getting ready to tile the bathrooms.
+His neighbor, Gede, who recently finished building his own hotel, offers Wayan a considerable discount to buy his leftover tiles.

-The neighbor counted 15 boxes in his warehouse, each containing 4 (60 × 60 cm) tiles and two tiles separately.
-So that is 62 tiles in total.
-And Gede wants to sell all the tiles at once.
+Gede counted 15 boxes in his warehouse, each containing 4 standard tiles (60 × 60 cm), plus two loose tiles.
+That makes 62 tiles in total.
+Gede wants to sell the entire batch at once.

-Now Wayan needs to figure out how many bathrooms he will be able to pave with these tiles.
-And how many tiles will possibly remain unused?
+Now Wayan needs to figure out how many bathrooms he can fully tile with this batch—and how many tiles will remain unused.

-How to find modulus manually without any modulus operator calculator?
+How do you find the modulus manually without a modulo operator calculator?

-Wayan measured the size of a standard bathroom in his guesthouse and realized he needed about 14 tiles per room.
+Wayan measured the dimensions of a standard bathroom in his guesthouse and realized he needs exactly 14 tiles per room.

 Let's do the manual calculations!

-1. Decide on a starting number or dividend.
-In our case, that's 62, or the number of tiles a neighbor offers.
+- Decide on a starting number or dividend.
+In our case, that's 62, or the number of tiles the neighbor is offering.

-2. Determine the divisor.
-This is 14—the average number of tiles for a standard bathroom.
+- Determine the divisor.
+This is 14—the exact number of tiles required for a standard bathroom.

-4. Multiply the rounded result of division by the divisor.
-And that is 4 × 14 = 56.
-This will be the number of tiles for four rooms.
+- Multiply the rounded result of the division by the divisor.
+This is 4 × 14 = 56.
+This represents the total number of tiles needed for the four rooms.

 In a simplified and shortened way, we can write this operation as: